wacuuu/recipes-aws/README.md

 | <a name="output_vpn_webui"></a> [vpn\_webui](#output\_vpn\_webui) | Address to VPN admin panel |

 ### eks
 A happy attempt to set up EKS cluster.
+It will build the cluster with a self managed node group using the official module.

+### eks-cluster-config
+Configure supporting services that would technically work only on EKS.

+### cluster-config
+Configure supporting services that would technically work on any cluster running in AWS (like kOps)

+### an-app
+A helmchart that can be deployed for testing purposes